whitschroder/remote-sensing/_sources/install.md

 ## Google Earth Engine

 Register for Google Earth Engine [here](https://code.earthengine.google.com/register).
 You can login with your UF email or a personal Gmail account.

+## Pix4Dcapture Pro

+[Pix4Dcapture Pro](https://www.pix4d.com/product/pix4dcapture/) is a smartphone app for planning drone surveys.
+You will need to register for an account.
+Some features are only available with a paid subscription (30 day trial), but basic features are free.

 ## R